Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents: Algorithm-Enhanced LLMs for Dueling Bandits

-Recent studies \cite{krishnamurthy2024can, loya2023exploring} have emphasized the importance of varying prompts to elicit the desired behavior from LLMs in decision-making tasks, highlighting the potential limitations of prompt quality.
-Results obtained from a single prompt template may lead to unreliable conclusions that cannot generalize to real-world situations where optimal prompts are often unavailable.
-Thus, we evaluate the robustness of \ouralg in DB tasks by employing two types of prompt perturbations (see Figure~\ref{fig:new_prompt}) along with the original prompt (see Figure~\ref{fig:original_prompt}).
+Recent studies \citep{loya2023exploring, krishnamurthy2024can} have emphasized the importance of varying prompts to elicit the desired behavior from LLMs in decision-making tasks, highlighting the potential limitations of prompt quality.
+Results obtained from a single prompt template may lead to unreliable conclusions that cannot be generalized to real-world situations where optimal prompts are often unavailable.
+Thus, we evaluate the robustness of \ouralg by employing two types of prompt perturbations (see Figure~\ref{fig:new_prompt}) along with the original prompt (see Figure~\ref{fig:original_prompt}).
 Across all scenarios, \ouralg demonstrates superior performance and robustness compared to standalone \gptc.

-\textbf{Original Prompt.} Under the initial prompt, \ouralg leverages the LLM's ability to quickly identify the best arm through exploration.
-As shown in Figures \ref{fig:result_IF2} and \ref{fig:our_result} (Top Row), we observe that: (i) Compared to IF2, \ouralg benefits from the LLM's exploration ability by initializing with the best arm as the incumbent when entering the IF2 phase. (ii) Compared to \gptc, convergence to the Condorcet winner is guaranteed for \ouralg with high probability.
+\textbf{Original prompt.} Under the initial prompt, \ouralg leverages the LLM's ability to quickly identify the best arm through exploration.
+As shown in Figure~\ref{fig:our_result} (Top Row), we observe that \ouralg benefits from the LLM's exploration ability by initializing with the best arm as the incumbent when entering the DB phase.
+Compared to \gptc, convergence to the Condorcet winner is guaranteed for \ouralg with high probability.

-\textbf{Biased History.} We inject an incorrect history into the prompt, where each non-optimal arm initially wins against the best arm 10 times, while keeping the underlying preference matrix unchanged.
-In this scenario, standalone LLM agents are observed to get trapped in local optima for extended periods.
-In contrast, \ouralg overcomes this limitation by employing uniform comparisons in the IF2 phase to escape such suboptimal exploration modes (see Figure \ref{fig:our_result} (Middle Row)).
-This effectively addresses the local optima problem highlighted in the disadvantages of standalone LLMs in Table~\ref{tab:llm_summary}.
+\textbf{Biased history.} We inject an incorrect history into the prompt, where each non-optimal arm initially wins against the best arm 10 times, while keeping the underlying preference matrix unchanged.
+LLM agents are observed to get trapped in local optima, where \ouralg overcomes this by employing uniform comparisons in the DB phase to escape such suboptimal exploration modes.

-\textbf{Reversed Goal.} When the prompt is adversarially modified from maximizing reward to minimizing, the LLM consistently recommends non-optimal arms after its exploration stage.
-Nevertheless, even with adversarial prompts, \ouralg still maintains a robust behavior and achieves near-optimal cumulative strong regret, as shown in Figure \ref{fig:our_result} (Bottom Row).
-Since the LLM's exploration capability is only utilized within the bounded length of the \textsc{Match Arms} procedure, the impact of the reversed goal on the exploitation phase is eliminated.
+\textbf{Reversed goal.} When the prompt is adversarially modified from maximizing reward to minimizing, the LLM consistently recommends non-optimal arms after its exploration stage.
+Even with adversarial prompts, \ouralg still achieves near-optimal cumulative strong regret.
+Since the LLM's exploration capability is used within the bounded length of the \textsc{Match Arms} procedure, the impact of this adversarial attack is mitigated.